 It is imperative that we advance our science to meet the needs of today and those to come.
 Our breakthrough work in dengue signals what is possible when collaborative science is applied at the discovery phase and channeled toward great unmet need in public health.

 The new chewable formulation of our medicine to treat intestinal worms is of added value in allowing easier treatment for children as young as 1 year of age.
 Our donation helps children grow and thrive to lead healthier, more productive lives.

 Within our company, we recognize that more of the same won’t do.
 Instead, today’s evolving public health threats require us to undertake new and innovative approaches to achieve long-term impact for entire communities—not just individuals—in the world’s most vulnerable populations.
 This fight can only be won if we all work together.

-By enabling basic research around NTDs such as Chagas disease, we are making a difference in identifying new targets and molecular templates that can be potentially developed into effective therapeutics.
-All of these efforts are contributing to our goal of being able to effectively treat and eliminate neglected tropical diseases.
+By enabling basic research around NTDs, we are making a difference in identifying new targets and molecular templates that can be potentially developed into effective therapeutics.
+All of these efforts are contributing to our goal of being able to effectively treat and eliminated neglected tropical diseases

 The current multi-drug therapy for leprosy works; however, further simplifying and shortening treatment, developing alternative treatments in case of resistance to current leprosy therapy and being able to prevent transmission are what is needed to aid in elimination of leprosy in the world.